Rosa María Payá: 2016

 In February 2016, she addressed the Geneva Summit for Human Rights and Democracy, accusing the Castros of perpetrating “a fake transition not to democracy, but to legitimize their total control upon Cuban society, with a renewed image for the international public opinion, in order to attract foreign investors and financial credits.”
 This process, she charged, was leading Cuba toward a system of “dynastic State capitalism” or “Castro capitalism.”

 Later in February, she traveled to Cuba to attend a mass in Havana in memory of her father.
 She also handed government representatives a petition, signed by 10,000 Cubans, asking for a plebiscite on freedom.

 2017

 In February 2017, she called on President Donald Trump to "press firmly on the Cuban government to respond to the claims of its people for the first time in 60 years."
 In the same month, Acevedo and other Cuban dissidents recognized Luis Almagro, the secretary-general of the Organization of American States, for "defending human rights in their country even though the government denied him entry to attend the ceremony."

+2025

+In March 2025, she was appointed a member of the Inter-American Commission on Human Rights (IACHR) of the Organization of American States.
+The Trump administration waged an intense campaign in support of the Cuban opposition figure.
+In her message, Rosa María Payá lashed out at the governments of Cuba, Nicaragua, and Venezuela, which U.S. Secretary of State Marco Rubio considers “enemies of humanity.”

 Honors

-The magazine “People en Español” named her one of the 25 most powerful Latin women of 2014, along with such celebrities as Jennifer López and Sofía Vergara.
+The magazine People en Español named her one of the 25 most powerful Latin women of 2014, along with such celebrities as Jennifer López and Sofía Vergara.

+She is a Special Rapporteur on the Rights of the Child and a commissioner of the Comisión Interamericana de Derechos Humanos (CIDH).